Rangers vs. Guardians Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (5-6) will take the mound for the Rangers, his 18th start of the season.
+- The Rangers' Martin Perez (7-3) will make his 18th start of the season.

-- Heaney has made 12 starts of five or more innings in 17 chances this season, and averages 5.1 frames when he pitches.
+- In 17 starts, Perez has pitched through or past the fifth inning 13 times.
+He has a season average of 5.4 frames per outing.

-- He has made 17 appearances and finished four of them without allowing an earned run.
+- In 17 appearances this season, he has finished two without allowing an earned run.

 |Opponent